serious-44/ssp/README.md

 - tory.jpg
 - tory.ts

-Start the program, click the "number of opponents" radio-button.
-Select your opponents.
--  Choose a *.tsc compilation or some *.ts timestamp files.
+Start the program.
+Select your opponents - Choose a *.tsc compilation or some *.ts timestamp files.
+And click on "start".
--  Or play serious Texas Hold'en without the distracting girls.
-Click on "start".

 Basically this is a modification of the PokerTH game.
 Please consult the user guide from https://www.pokerth.net/ .

+---- Cheating

+The "cheat" button on the statistics tab calulates the probability to win this hand.
+But it doesn't know the cards that have not yet been dealed.

+In the long run, you will win the game.
+And it doesn't spoil the fun.

 ---- Edit timestamp files